 Skip to Content

-Birds That Migrate at Night: 7 Amazing Species and Their Celestial Journeys (2025)
+Birds That Migrate at Night: How They Navigate and Avoid Predators (2025)

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-birds that migrate at nightSome birds migrate at night to avoid predators, conserve energy, and navigate using the stars or Earth’s magnetic field.
+birds that migrate at nightSome birds, like warblers, thrushes, and sparrows, migrate at night to avoid predators and conserve energy.

 Key Takeaways